chochain/eforth/README.md

 > 5. A CPU to move date among stacks and memory, and to do ALU operations to parameters stored on the data stack.

 ### ceForth - on the shoulder of a giant
 Most classic Forth systems are build with a few low-level primitives in assembly language and bootstrap the high-level words in Forth itself.
 Over the years, Dr. Ting have implemented many Forth systems using the same model.
-See <a href="https://www.forth.org/OffeteStore/OffeteStore.html" target="_blank">here</a> for the detailed list.
+See [here](https://www.forth.org/OffeteStore/OffeteStore.html) for the detailed list.
 However, he eventually stated that it was silly trying to explain Forth in Forth to new comers.
 There are just not many people know Forth, period.

 Utilizing modern OS and tool chains, a new generation of Forths implemented in just a few hundreds lines of C code can help someone who did not know Forth to gain the core understanding much quickly.
 He called the insight **Forth without Forth**.

 In 2021-07-04, I contacted Dr. Ting.
 He, as the usual kind and generous him, included me in his last projects all the way till his passing.
 I am honored that he considered me one of the frogs living in the bottom of the same well looking up to the small opening of the sky.
 With cross-platform portability as our guild-line, together, we built ooeForth in Java, jeForth in Javascript, wineForth for Windows, and esp32forth for ESP micro-controllers using the same code-base.
-With his last breath in the hospital, he even attempt to build it onto an FPGA using Verilog. see <a href="https://chochain.github.io/eforth/docs/ceForth_403.pdf" target="_blank">ceForth_403</a> and <a href="https://github.com/chochain/eJsv32" target="_blank">eJsv32</a> for details.
+With his last breath in the hospital, he even attempt to build it onto an FPGA using Verilog. see [ceForth_403](https://chochain.github.io/eforth/docs/ceForth_403.pdf) and [eJsv32](https://github.com/chochain/eJsv32) for details.

 ### Evolution - continuation of Dr. Ting's final work
 <pre>